If nothing in the world ever changed, there wouldn’t be Butterflies – Unknown

 your immune system shuts down which may lead to an increase in colds, flu symptoms, etc…

 When you are feeling stressed it is important to take time for self-care.
 Be aware of what is going on in your body & what you are feeling.
 You may be realizing that you need to try some different techniques to manage your stress better.
 You may want to try:

-- Pay attention to your physical needs: Maybe get a massage to relax tense muscles or try reflexology on your feet, it feels amazing.
+Pay attention to your physical needs: Maybe get a massage to relax tense muscles or try reflexology on your feet, it feels amazing.
 Eating better or changing your diet, especially if stress is affecting your digestion.
-And of course, the big one is the amount & the quality of your sleep.

-Essential Oils that you may want to consider for De-Stressing:
+Diffuse Essential Oils : you may want to consider these essential oils for De-Stressing: